Description of Research Expertise:

 Dr. Bekelman completed his undergraduate studies at Princeton University in the Woodrow Wilson School of Public and International Affairs and his medical training at Yale University, Johns Hopkins, and Memorial Sloan Kettering Cancer Center.
-Dr. Bekelman formerly served as Special Assistant to the Under Secretary of Defense in the US Department of Defense.
+Previously, he was a management consultant at the Kalchas Group, advising senior executives of health care and insurance clients on corporate strategy.
+Dr. Bekelman also served as Special Assistant to the Under Secretary of Defense in the US Department of Defense.
 He is a board-certified radiation oncologist and practicing physician at the University of Pennsylvania Perelman School of Medicine.

 Yasaitis L, Polsky D*, Bekelman J*: Relation between Narrow Networks and Providers of Cancer Care Journal of Clinical Oncology : 2017.